Adityaa-Pratap-Singh/B.Tech_Cs_Full_Notes_Allyear/README.md

 # B.Tech CS Full Notes (All Years)

-📚 A complete collection of B.Tech Computer Science notes.
+📚 A complete collection of B.Tech Computer Science Important Subjects notes.

 ## 📖 Contents

-- 🧠 First Year
-  - Programming in Python
-  - Engineering Mathematics
-  - Physics

-- 💻 Second Year
-  - Data Structures
-  - Computer Organization
-  - DBMS
-  - OOPs with Java

-- 🖧 Third Year
-  - Operating System
-  - Computer Networks
-  - Software Engineering
-  - Web Technologies

-- 🤖 Final Year
-  - Artificial Intelligence
-  - Machine Learning
-  - Project Work

 ## 🚀 How to Use